One-Way Ethernet Cable and Data Transfer

 One-way Pinout

-For a one-way, 100Mbps link, we need to take a straight (not crossover) network cable and cut and reconnect two pins:
+So, to get a one-way, 100Mbps link, we need to take a straight (not crossover) network cable and cut and reconnect two pins.

 • We are not affected by T568 standard and/or color-coding; we are only interested in wire numbers, which are always the same

 • Connect wire 1 to wire 3.
-For reference, in T568A connect white/orange to white/green, or in T568B connect white/green to white/orange
+For reference, in T568A that would be connecting white/orange to white/green, or in T568B connecting white/green to white/orange

 • Connect wire 2 to wire 6.
-For reference, in T568A connect orange to green, or in T568B connect green to orange
+For reference, in T568A that would be connecting orange to green, or in T568B connecting green to orange

-• For best performance, make the connection as close as possible to the connector itself (RJ45 jack)
+• For best performance, make the connection as close as possible to the connector itself (the RJ45 jack).
+Here’s an illustration:

-• The wires 1 and 2 will simply no longer exist since they have been cut and diverted on the sender side
+• The wires 1 and 2 will simply no longer exist since they have been cut and diverted on the sender side, so just cut them away

-• For best performance (minimizing the risk of wire crosstalk and packet loss), just remove the whole wire pair 1 out of the cable
+• For best performance, i.e. minimizing the risk of wire crosstalk and consequently packet loss, just remove the whole wire pair 1 out of the cable

 Connecting the Cable

-The end of the cable with all 8 pins/wires should go to the side that needs to send data.
+As mentioned, the end of the cable with all 8 pins/wires should go to the side that needs to send data.
 The sending side needs all wires.
+That is the source computer or a switch.

-The end of the cable with 6 pins should go to the side that receives data.
-The receiving side needs only the incoming wires.
+The other end of the cable with 6 pins should go to the side that needs to receive data.
+The receiving side only needs the incoming wires.
+That is the destination computer which is supposed to receive data.

 Software Setup